-Based on the criteria established by SFAS No. 131, "Disclosures about Segments of an Enterprise and Related Information", the Company mainly operated in four principal segments during the six months ended June 30, 2006: brand advertising, sponsored search, wireless and e-commerce.
-In June 2006, the Company had terminated its e-commerce business.
+Based on the criteria established by SFAS No. 131, "Disclosures about Segments of an Enterprise and Related Information", the Company mainly operated in four principal segments during the nine months ended September 30, 2006: brand advertising, sponsored search, wireless and e-commerce.
+In June 2006, the Company terminated its e-commerce business.
 Accordingly, the results of operations for e-commerce have been reclassified as loss from discontinued operation for all periods presented.

 In years prior to 2005, the Company had included all of its Website operating cost in cost of revenues of brand advertising.
 In July 2005, in order to improve measurement of the performance of each segment, the Company began allocating Website operating cost to the cost of revenues of each segment based on actual usage.
 Accordingly, the Company reclassified the cost of revenues amongst each segment for the previous period presented to conform with the current period classification.
-The Company does not allocate any operating expenses or assets to its brand advertising, sponsored search, wireless and other segments as management does not use this information to measure the performance of the operating segments.
-Management does not consider share-based compensation for their segment reporting as shown in the tables, as such information does not impact the decisions on resource allocation and segment performance evaluation.
+The